 From starring in multimillion dollar films, playing Othello and Macbeth onstage, to becoming a familiar face on TV in Coronation Street and Silent Witness.

 He has even been on Strictly – although he said his daughter Rosa made him.

 Born to Jamaican parents in northwest London, Ray was one of the youngest of ten children.
 He formed a theatre company at a young age and his local council gave him funding.

 “We would tour different boroughs and hire a van and we had money to rehearse plays, the venues would pay us to perform, and I was 16,” he said.

 From there he joined the Royal Court and Tricycle youth theatres and eventually went to drama school.

-I asked him what he’d say to a young actor that wanted to be Ray.
+What would he say to a young actor wanting to be Ray?